IngmarBitter/defenders/md/Salvation/Baptism.md

 ...
 This view, just as #2 is a last resort and essentially is the optimistic version of #2.
 So again, this essay advocates that the Bible is not that vague and we can actually choose either #1 or #4 over this view.

-Next we will have a closer look at #1 and #4.
+Next, we will have a closer look at #1 and #4.

 ## Baptism: Necessary-Requirement-For or Consequence-Of Salvation

-There is a difference between things we must do as Christians because we are commanded to, vs things that are necessary for us to be saved.
+There is a difference between things we must do as Christians because we are commanded to versus things that are necessary for us to be saved.
 Only the latter are salvation requirements set by God.
 For example, consider the great commission:

 #### Matthew 28:19-20 The Great Commission